adamanees95/DE1SQL-1/Term DE1/README.md

 ~~~~
 3. Who are the top 5 best performing hosts in terms or ratings and number of reviews?
 ~~~~
 We will use the host_ratings data warehouse to extract information and create a View through a scheduled Event.
-This event will create a monthly listing every 30 days for 5 months identifying hosts who need to be sent a warning.
+This event will create a monthly listing every 30 days for 5 months identifying hosts who need to be sent a warning.This information can used to provide these hosts with extra incentives to keep their good performance and encourage other hosts to do so as well.

 ### ANALYTICAL LAYER/ ETL PIPELINE ###
 We created a denormalized snapshot of a combined listings and hosts tables for available_listings subject.
 We embed the creation in a stored procedure inside which we use commands to extract, transform and load the data into a new table.
 Combining several important variables from different tables into one table or warehouse will help us with further analysis.